Location: Boundless Mind Temple at Christ Church Cobble Hill, located at 326 Clinton Street (at the corner of Kane Street).

 Lunch will not be served.
 Participants are welcome to bring their own lunch or go out for lunch (there will be an ample break in the middle of the day.)

 We ask that all participants be fully vaccinated and boosted.
 Please see the BZC Covid Protocol for additional information.
-The COVID risk level will be confirmed closer to the date.
+We are currently at risk level YELLOW and masks are required indoors at all times.

 Partial scholarships are available for retreats such as this one.
 To apply for a scholarship, please use this link and wait for approval before registration.
 Scholarship applications are due by September 9.